Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 The menu at Egghead

-There were four creative sandwich options.
-You had simple combinations like eggs, cheese, and bacon to more adventurous choices with kale, avocado, spicy aioli, and sunflower seeds.
+There are four sandwich options to choose from.
+These range from simple combinations like eggs, cheese, and bacon to more adventurous choices with kale, avocado, spicy aioli, and sunflower seeds.

-Sides included a crispy hash brown and a cheesy hash brown with pecorino cheese.
+Sides include a classic crispy hash brown and a cheesy hash brown with pecorino cheese.
+As for drinks, they offer the essentials: coffee, juice, and water.

 The Midtown